 8. Leave a Paper Trail

-From your initial tenant applications, to your lease and all notices—keep documentation of your tenancy in the event something goes wrong and you need to provide evidence of your tenancy.
+From your initial tenant applications, to your lease and all notices—keep documentation of your tenancy.
+In the event something goes wrong and you need to provide evidence of your tenancy, you can protect yourself with your documents.

-A paper trail can be used to clear up misunderstandings or prove events have transpired (you paid your rent, as shown through a receipt, email deposit confirmation, or bank statement).
+You can use a paper trail to clear up misunderstandings.
+Documents can prove you paid your rent, as shown through a receipt, email deposit confirmation, or bank statement.